Alan of Galloway: In English service

 Up until 1215, Alan was able to successfully serve both his liege lords: the kings of England and Scotland.
 As time progressed, however, the political situation in England began to deteriorate, and John faced ever-mounting baronial resistance.
-Meanwhile, in Scotland, Alexander associated himself with some John's leading opponents.
+Meanwhile, in Scotland, Alexander associated himself with some of John's leading opponents.
 Although Alan likely attempted to maintain dual allegiances for as long as possible, he soon threw in his lot with John's cause.
 From about January to Easter, John had been in continuous negotiations with the rebel barons.
 On 5 May 1215, after a breakdown in mediations, the rebels renounced their fealty to the king.
 On the same day, John authorised a prest of three hundred merks to Alan, an act that appears to reveal the importance that the king placed upon Alan's substantial military arsenal.

 Alan's name as it appears in Magna Carta of 1215.
 It reads in Latin "Alani de Galeweya constabularii Scocie" ("Alan of Galloway, Constable of Scotland").

 Midway through June, John was forced to accept the terms of his opponents, and so confirmed the charter of liberties known as Magna Carta, a concession that led most of the rebel barons to renew their pledges of homage to him.
 Alan's involvement in the negotiations is evidenced by the fact that he was in the king's presence in Windsor on 3 June, when he is recorded to have exchanged gifts with the king.
 Furthermore, Alan's name is one of twenty-seven advisors recorded in the preamble of the charter, revealing that he was one of the magnates who counselled the king regarding the document.
 Clear evidence of Alan's influence on the deliberations may be the inclusion of a provision—clause fifty-nine—requiring John to satisfy certain grievances claimed by Alexander.
 By the end of June, Alan was confirmed in his Irish lands, whilst Thomas received custody of the castle of Antrim, and was granted an Ulster lordship centred at Coleraine.
 Also in 1215, Henry de Loundres, Archbishop of Dublin, the Justiciar of Ireland, was ordered by the English Crown to allow Alan to transport goods between Ulster and Galloway.